 If you receive a bad score, you’ll get recommendations to see what you need to improve.

-Within the Performance section, you can see all the load times of your pages on your mobile website at once.
+Under Performance > “Load times”, you can see all the load times of your pages on your mobile website at once.

-If you click on the charts ("Ok", "Slow", "Very Slow"), you will get a list of all affected URLs.
+Just below, you will find the details about the page load time of your pages.
+If you click on the charts (“Ok”, “Slow”, “Very Slow”), you will get a list of all URLs in this group.

-That being said, note that that all the latest performance values of interest to Google can be found in our brand new "Web Vitals" report.
-It could appear more complex, but it's way more precise!
+In addition, all performance values of interest to Google can be found in the “Web Vitals” report.
+It could appear more complex, but it’s way more precise!

 Below are the key points you should consider to improve your WordPress page speed: